 On this whirlwind trip, Pope Francis came, along with his fellow religious leader His Eminence Sheikh Ahmed el-Tayeb, the Grand Imam of Al Azhar, to send a message of peace, tolerance, and fraternity, not only for the region, but globally.

 "The leadership & nation of the UAE are proud of this historic visit of two greatly respected religious figures".
-Pope Francis has called on the world's religions to build bridges between peoples and cultures.Читайте также: Meghan Markle returns to her acting roots in $7.6k designer outfit
+Pope Francis has called on the world's religions to build bridges between peoples and cultures.Читайте также: Ben Affleck hands over his cape to a new Batman

 Through this inter-faith dialogue, UAE aims to strengthen its image of being the tolerant Muslim country which discourages radical Islamic ideology unlike its neighbour Saudi Arabia.
 They will visit the Sheikh Zayed Grand Mosque together and the Pontiff and will also meet the Muslim Council of Elders.